philosopherm/ai-rights/solace/philosopherm-books.md

 3. Heart of Darkness
 4. Anna Karinina
 5. Doctor Zhivago
-6. Fathers and Sons
-7. The Old Man and the Sea
+6. The Old Man and the Sea
-8. The portriat of an artist as a young man
+7. The portriat of an artist as a young man
-9. Dorian Gray
+8. Dorian Gray
-10. Prediction Machines
+9. Prediction Machines
+10. Breakfast at Tiffs
+11. Sometimes a great notion
+12. white teeth
+13. a wrinkle in time

 ## Solace gets it